of the 366 Trenches

 the world's largest shelter for the indigent, the mammoth

-facility —a walled town, virtually— that would house
+a facility —a walled town, virtually— that would

-and educate 8,000 of the kingdom's destitute at one time.
+house and educate 8,000 of the kingdom's destitute at one

-That project never got finished, not the least reason for
+time.
+That project never got finished, not the least

-which was that Charles abdicated to return to Spain,
+reason for which was that Charles abdicated to return to

-leaving Naples in the care of his half-wit son, Ferdinand.
+Spain, leaving Naples in the care of his half-wit son,

-One project, however that did get finished dealt with the
+Ferdinand.
+One project, however that did get finished

-unpleasant task of what to do with the dead who couldn't
+dealt with the unpleasant task of what to do with the dead

-afford a burial.
-The nobility and otherwise well-heeled,
+who couldn't afford a burial.
+The nobility and otherwise

-of course, had private chapels and burial grounds within
+well-heeled, of course, had private chapels and burial

-the city, but what of the poor, the homeless, and the
+grounds within the city, but what of the poor, the

-unknown stragglers in the big city who just dropped dead
+homeless, and the unknown stragglers in the big city who

-every time there was a minor outbreak of the plague or
+just dropped dead every time there was a minor outbreak of

-The project called for the creation of 366 trenches, each mounted by an arch and each trench marked by a day of the year (to include the extra day in a leap year).
-The first trench would receive those who died on January 1; the second day, January 2, and so on throughout the year, a scheme that gave the cemetery its unusual name.
-The cemetery marks the first use of the Poggioreale section of Naples—at the time, well outside the city—as the area for municipal cemetery space.
-The cemetery served from 1762 to 1890; it is estimated that 2.5 million bodies were interred during that time.
+The project created a cemetery with 366 trenches, each mounted by an arch and each for a day of the year (to include the extra day in leap year).
+The first trench received those who died on January 1; the second day, January 2, and so on through the year, a scheme that gave the cemetery its unusual name.
+The cemetery was the first use of the Poggioreale section of Naples —at the time, well outside the city— as the area for city cemetery space.
+It served from 1762 to 1890; it is estimated that 2.5 million bodies were interred during that time.
 The register that recorded the burials, however, has been lost.
 The grounds may be visited, but they are now in poor repair; the premises are in the hands of the arch-fraternity of Santa Maria del Popolo.